-Compressed air nozzles are pneumatic nozzles, which means they are two-fluids nozzles.
+Compressed air pneumatic nozzles are two-fluids nozzles.
 They use a high-velocity flow of compressed air that gives them different features compared to hydraulic nozzles.
-Most of the time, the air is used to break down the water in tiny particles, even smaller ones than what hydraulic nozzles produce.
-Indeed, they can spray very small droplets down to 7 μm, and they fit in situations where:
+They are not to be confused with the compressed air driven nozzles, which are part of the air nozzles category.
+Most of the time, the air is used to break down the water in tiny particles, even smaller than what hydraulic nozzles produce.
+They can spray very small droplets down to 7 μm (micron), and they fit in an application where:

 - fine atomization is required;

 We classify the compressed air pneumatic nozzles based on the mean droplet diameter: